BeeGFS Hive Index

 Creating an In-Tree index

-To create the index inside the filesystem itself, don’t specify index path in the /etc/beegfs/index/config IndexPaths, for example:
+To create the index inside the file system itself, don’t specify index path in the /etc/beegfs/index/config IndexPaths, for example:

 IndexPaths=/mnt/beegfs